skeezicsb/PERQemu/PERQemu/Readme.txt

 - Ethernet.
 In development!
 [See above]

+- Sound.
+[In progress!]

+- Z80 disassembly/source debugging when running from RAM (PERQ-2/EIO).

 - Option boards:  3Mbit Ethernet.
 On the list.

-- Z80 disassembly/source debugging when running from RAM (PERQ-2/EIO).
+- Multibus option and SMD disk/9-track tape support.
+Dream on!

 - PERQLink.
 Unimplemented other than a stub that tells the microcode that there's nothing connected to it.

-- Sound.
-Yet to be rewritten to work with the new Z80/SIO and hooked up to any sort of host output device.

-- Multibus option and SMD disk/9-track tape support.
-Dream on!

 - A proper GUI.
 Sigh.